PataphysicalSociety/soupault.app/site/reference-manual.md

 3. Run soupault one more time to have them included in the build.

 To save time and avoid useless operations, you can run `soupault --index-only`.
-With this option, soupault will stop after extracting the metadata and exporting it to JSON.
+With that option, soupault will stop after extracting the metadata and exporting it to JSON.
-It will run widgets that index extraction depends on (that is, those specified in `extract_after_widgets`), but will not run the rest of the widget, nor will it copy assets or generate pages.
+It will run widgets that index extraction depends on (that is, those specified in `extract_after_widgets`), but will not run the rest of the widgets, nor will it copy assets or generate pages.

 ## Widgets

-Widgets mo Soupault has built-in widgets for deleting specific HTML elements, including files into pages, setting page title and so on.
+Soupault has built-in widgets for deleting specific HTML elements, including files into pages, setting page title and more.

 ### Widget behaviour